PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Paper Mario*{: .italic }
 >
 > Enigmatic cloudy creatures, cherbils float using internalized gasses that they release in order to protect themselves.
-You don’t wanna know where the gas comes from.
+You don't wanna know where the gas comes from.
 Trust us.
 >
 > ***+1 Spirit**{: .spirit-color }, **+1 Courage**{: .courage-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }